Alchemy

 My Approach:

-I started organizing a whiteboarding session for the working team to get a baseline of 1) where we're at and 2) where we're looking to improve.
+I started organizing a whiteboarding session for the working team to get a baseline of

 I then interviewed developers (both internal and external) to understand their actual workflows.
-What were they trying to accomplish?
-Where did they get stuck?

 Then I got to work on the improvements.